drodriguezSRL/spadSim/README.md

 The SPAD simulator models photon arrivals using poissonian statistics and simulates the ultra-fast frame rates of a SPAD by interpolating motion between the extracted RGB frames using optical flow.

-A SPAD camera operates differently from conventioanl CMOS/CCD imaging sensors.
-SPADs record binary frames (1-bit output) based on the detection of a single photon per pixel (0: no photon, 1: photon) at ultra-fast speeds (up to 100kfps, µs-exposure per frame).
+A SPAD camera operates differently from conventional CMOS/CCD imaging sensors.
+SPADs record binary frames (1-bit per pixel output) based on the detection of a single photon per pixel (0: no photon, 1: photon) at ultra-fast speeds (up to 100kfps, µs-exposure per frame).
 For more information about SPADs and how they compare to conventional cameras, I encourage you to read [this paper](https://arxiv.org/abs/2510.10597).

 This simulator emulates SPAD imaging by: